nick-kanakis/effective-java-in-a-nutshell/README.md

 also subtypes of the sole interface to which it is applicable.
 This cannot be done in a marker annotation.

-when should you use a marker annotation and when should you use a marker interface?
+When should you use a marker annotation and when should you use a marker interface?

 Clearly you must use an annotation if the marker applies to